Double Peppermint Brownie Skillets for Two

 True, I’ve never been known as a baking or desserts blogger, and any longtime reader will know that I always choose savory over sweet.
 Still, I can’t let the holidays get by without at least a second dessert.

 I don’t really understand why brownies aren’t the official dessert of any holiday or occasion (although I can make a case for chocolate brownie pie for Valentine’s Day).
-Thanksgiving has pies, birthdays have cake, Christmas has cookies.
+Thanksgiving has pies, birthdays have cake, Christmas has my family’s sour cream sugar cookie recipe.
 But this year, Christmas has brownies.
 Skillet brownies.

 I whipped up a basic brownie batter (albeit a small batch, perfect for just two servings), and added a dash of peppermint extract for some seasonal charm.
 I divided the batter between two copper and steel mini frying pans from RestaurantWare.
 After a quick layover in the oven, my warm peppermint brownies were topped with cold vanilla ice cream, and a handful of crushed candy canes.